syncfusion-content/asp.netmvc-docs/aspnetmvc/RangeNavigator/Globalization-Localization.md

 ## RTL

-Right-to-Left or RTL describes the ability of application to handle and responds you to communicate with a right-to-left language, like Arabic or Japanese.
-EnableRTL property is used to change the rendering format to "Right to Left", by default it renders from "Left to Right" in RangeNavigator.
+**Right-to-Left** or **RTL** describes the ability of application to handle and responds you to communicate with a right-to-left language, like Arabic or Japanese. `EnableRTL` property is used to change the rendering format to **"Right to Left"**, by default it renders from **"Left to Right"** in RangeNavigator.
 {% highlight CSHTML %}

 @(Html.EJ().RangeNavigator("container")